-Some blood tests, called cardiac enzymes, can check whether the heart muscle is damaged, and indicate if a person has had a heart attack.
+Some blood tests, called cardiac enzyme tests, can check whether the heart muscle is damaged, and indicate if a person has had a heart attack.

 Types of cardiac enzyme tests

 What is being tested?

 Troponin is a protein found in the heart muscle.
 When the heart muscle is injured, troponin is released into the bloodstream and the level that can be detected goes up.
 This can happen during and after a heart attack.
 Often the test will be done more than once to monitor for damage.

 Why would I need this test?

 You could need this type of test if your doctor suspects that you might be having, or have had, a heart attack or other kinds of damage to your heart muscle.
 This test might be done if there is an abnormality on a heart tracing (electrocardiogram or ECG) that suggests heart attack or heart muscle damage.